SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cisco-meraki.md

 ## Log types

-The Cisco Meraki App is dependent on the following logs:
+The Cisco Meraki app is dependent on the following logs:
 * flows
 * urls
 * events